calebharris/fp_book_club_ts/README.md

 ## Working with the documentation

-The notes, under docs_src, are meant to be deployed using [GitHub Pages][ghpages].
+The notes, under `site/src`, are meant to be deployed using [GitHub Pages][ghpages].
 We use [VuePress][vuepress] to write the notes in Markdown and render them to plain old HTML.

 To update the notes:
-1. run `npm run docs:dev`, and point your browser to the address displayed by VuePress, which is likely http://localhost:8080.
+1. `cd site/` and run `npm run docs:dev`, and point your browser to the address displayed by VuePress, which is likely http://localhost:8080.
-2. Edit the source files in `docs_src/`, proofreading as you go in the browser.
+2. Edit the source files in `site/src/`, proofreading as you go in the browser.
-3. When you're done, run `npm run docs:build`, which will result in changes to the HTML under `docs/`.
-Commit all the changes under both `docs_src/` and `docs/`, merge to master if necessary, and push.
+3. When you're done, run `npm run docs:build`, which will output the static site contents into `site/out/`.
+4. `cd ../` to return to the project root director, and run `npm pages:cp` to copy the static site content into `docs/`, as required by GitHub Pages.
+Commit all the changes under both `site/src/` and `docs/`, merge to master if necessary, and push.
 4. GitHub looks for changes to the static site assets under `docs/`.
 If it finds changes, it redeployes the site at http://calebharris.github.io/fp_book_club_ts.